-Banzai Environmental was commissioned by UBIQUE Heritage Consultants to write a Palaeontological Exemption Letter for the proposed Opwag Township Expansion in !Kheis Local Municipality, ZF Mgcawu District Municipality, Northern Cape Province.
+Banzai Environmental was commissioned by UBIQUE Heritage Consultants to write a Palaeontological Exemption Letter for the proposed Topline Township Expansion in !Kheis Local Municipality, ZF Mgcawu District Municipality, Northern Cape Province.

-The proposed development is underlain by sediments of the Groblershoop Formation (Brulpan Group).
+The proposed development is underlain by sediments of Kalkwerf Gneiss which in places intrude the Groblershoop Formation (Brulpan Group).
 Underlying these rocks are rocks of the Precambrian Transvaal Supergroup.
-According to the PalaeoMap of South African Heritage Resources Information System, the Palaeontological Sensitivity of the Groblershoop Formation (Brulpan Group) is insignificant as these rocks are igneous in origin or too highly metamorphosed to contain fossils (Almond & Pether 2008).
-Although the Palaeontological Sensitivity of the underlying Transvaal Supergroup is moderate, the cherts, dolomites and iron formations are too deeply buried to affect the proposed development.
+According to the PalaeoMap of South African Heritage Resources Information System, the Palaeontological Sensitivity of the Kalkwerf Gneiss is insignificant as these rocks are igneous in origin or too highly metamorphosed (Almond & Pether 2008) to contain fossils.
+The cherts, dolomites and iron formations of the underlying Transvaal Supergroup are too deep to affect the proposed development.
+The Kalkwerf Gneiss consists of biotite, epidote, garnet, strained quartz, perthite augen with some granophyric intergroths muscovite.